yuxiqin/CV/README.md

 ### Research:
 Human gesture recognition based on WiFi signals: Human gestures will interfere with WiFi signals, and different gestures will bring different effects.
 We use fine-grained Channel State Information (CSI) extracted from WiFi signals to recognize different gestures.
 The raw CSI contains a lot of noise and redundant information, so we need to pre-process it: noise reduction, scale transformation and feature extraction.
 Finally, the machine learning algorithms are used to recognize the acquired features.
 ### Publications:
-[1] Qin Y, Pan S, Zhou W, Pan D, Li Z. "Consumer Wi-Fi Device Based Action Quality Recognition: An Illustrative Example of Seated Dumbbell Press Action," in IET Communications.
+[1] Qin Y, Pan S, Zhou W, Pan D, Li Z. "Consumer Wi-Fi Device Based Action Quality Recognition: An Illustrative Example of Seated Dumbbell Press Action," in *IET Communications*.
 2020, 15(4):613-626.

 ### Major Courses and Skills
 Major courses    Pattern recognition, Machine learning, Advanced Mathematics, Linear algebra, Probability theory, Computer Networks, Principles of Computer Composition.